kathigg/remote_windows_gpu_workstation_tutorial/README.md

 # 10. Keep Workstation Awake
 To avoid the GPU box going to sleep when you’re remote:
 	1. On Windows, open Settings → System → Power & battery.
-	2. Under Screen and Sleep, choose:
-	•	Screen: “Never” (for plugged in, if you’re okay with that)
-	•	Sleep: “Never” (on AC power)
+	2. Under Screen and Sleep, choose: Screen: “Never” (for plugged in, if you’re okay with that) and Sleep: “Never” (on AC power)
 	3. Optional: open Additional power settings → Change plan settings → Change advanced power settings and disable deep sleep / hybrid sleep for plugged-in mode.

 The key idea: the machine must stay powered on, and sshd must be running for remote login to work.
 There’s no way around the machine needing to be on.